eclipse-theia/theia-website/src/docs/theia_coder.md

 There are multiple ways to help Coder find the right files efficiently, keep in mind that Coder operates with file paths relative to the workspace root:

 #### 1. Using Context Variables (preferred)
 Theia Coder supports predefined variables that dynamically provide relevant context.
-You can just add them to your request in the chat input field (more details in the [chat documentation](/docs/user_ai/#chat)).
-This allows you to also describe the meaning of the added file, e.g. "Add something to this file:" or "Look at this file to understand:"
+You can just type them in your request in the chat input field (more details in the [chat documentation](/docs/user_ai/#chat)).
+This allows you to not just add the file as context but also describe why the file is relevant, e.g. "Add documentation to this file: #file:DOC.md" or "Look at #file:src/api.ts as a reference for generating an implementation..."
 Here are some example of the most frequently used variable, you can see the full list of available variables when typing `#` in the chat input field:

 - `#file:filePath` - Inserts the path to the specified file relative to the workspace root.
 After typing `#file:`, auto completed suggestions will help you specifiying a file.
 The suggestions are based on the recently opened files and on the file name you type.